 The following steps have to be followed to upload supporting documents on ICEGATE.

 To start with, the authorized people must log in to the ICEGATE portal.

 Step 2: Enter the Credentials

-The individual has to enter the username and password to login to the portal.
+The individual must enter the username and password to log in to the portal.